PragyaS-cyber/PragyaS-cyber/README.md

 ### Hi there 👋, Pragya Sharma here...
-I am an enthusiastic person, who is eager to learn new things..😃😃 Currently I have less than 1 year of experience in technical field, but learning must go on...
+I am an enthusiastic person, who has eager to learn new things..😃😃 Currently I have less than 1 year of experience in technical field, but learning must go on...
 Languages I am working upon are C, C++, HTML, CSS and python 😊😊